marco-prontera/vite-plugin-css-injected-by-js/README.md

-# Vite Plugin: CssInjectedByJs
+# vite-plugin-css-injected-by-js 🤯

 A Vite plugin that takes the CSS and adds it to the page through the JS.
 For those who want a single JS file.

-The plugin can be configured to execute the CSS injection before or after your app code, and you can also provide a custom id for the injected style element and a function to customize the injection code used.
+The plugin can be configured to execute the CSS injection before or after your app code, and you can also provide a custom id for the injected style element and other configurations that fulfill some particular cases.

 ## How does it work